 Throughout its history, the University has graduated generations of leaders in all fields.
 Today, more than two-thirds of undergraduates pursue advanced degrees, and acceptances to law and medical schools are above the national average.

 UAlbany plays a major role in the economic development of the Capital Region and New York State, particularly through its programs in nanosciences and biomedical sciences.

 Nationally ranked programs include:

-- Nanotechnology and Microtechnology — #1 (Small Times)
+• College of Nanoscale Science and Engineering - #1 (Small Times)

 Strategically located in New York’s state capital, UAlbany is within minutes of the State Legislature, the courts, and headquarters for all service agencies of the largest state government in the nation.
 The city itself is a vibrant center for culture and entertainment.
 Among its attractions are the New York State Museum and Library and the Times Union Center, a 15,000-seat venue for major entertainment and sporting events.
 Close by are the Berkshires, the Catskills, Saratoga, and the Adirondack Mountains, areas famed for recreational and cultural opportunities.

 The University is chartered by the Board of Regents of New York State, which has registered all of its degrees and programs and fully approved its professional programs through the State Education Department.
 Graduates are recognized by the American Association of University Women.
 Albany is also a member of the Council of Graduate Schools in the U.S. It is fully accredited by:

 - Council on Education for Public Health